stanislav-pimenov-inno/amazonlinux-jmeter/README.md

 ### Preconditions:
 1. Amazon Linux EC2 instance with preinstalled jmeter (like described in the [install-jmeter.sh](https://github.com/stanislav-pimenov-epam/amazonlinux-jmeter/blob/master/install-jmeter.sh))
-2. You have SSH key file (.pem) was that was used for EC2 instance creation
+2. You have SSH key file (.pem) which was used for EC2 instance creation

 ### Upload test plan